nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Parameters with the slash symbols can be in any order.<br>
   e.g. if the command specifies `n/NAME l/LOCATION`, `l/LOCATION n/NAME` is also acceptable.

-* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter wll be taken.<br>
+* If parameters following slash symbols are expected only once in the command but you specified it multiple times, only the last occurrence of the parameter wll be taken.<br>
-  e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.
+  e.g. for `p/PHONE`, if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

+* Parameters without slash symbols can only be specified once, and must follow the order of the command format.<br>
+  e.g. for `INDEX`, if you specify `1 1`, it is invalid.

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `listf`, `clearm` and `exit`) will be ignored.<br>